Program Requirements

 • Credits to be transferred from another institution must have prior approval from the Director of Undergraduate Studies in the relevant Arts & Sciences department.

-• Students may transfer up to three credits (or one course, whichever is greater) of advanced coursework (course numbers 3000 or above) toward the completion of a minor in the Department of Earth, Environmental, and Planetary Sciences.
+• Students may transfer up to 3 credits (or one course, whichever is greater) of advanced coursework (course numbers 3000 or above) toward the completion of a minor in the Department of Earth, Environmental, and Planetary Sciences.
 This policy includes credit earned for courses taken while studying abroad or studying at another U.S. institution.
 Credits earned through the completion of an approved field camp do not count toward this limit.

 Contact Info